 What are R&D Tax Credits?

 Research and development (R&D) tax credits are a UK government tax relief that rewards companies who invest in innovation.
-Companies that develop new products, process or services or enhance pre-existing ones are eligible for a cash payment and/or a Corporation Tax reduction.
+Companies that develop new products, processes, or services, or enhance pre-existing ones are eligible for a cash payment and/or a Corporation Tax reduction.
 R&D Tax Credits can either complement or act as an alternative to innovation grants and are accessible to companies of all sizes and sectors.

 What counts as research and development (R&D)

 No matter your company size, revenue or sector, If your company is attempting to ‘resolve scientific or technological uncertainties’ then you may be carrying out qualifying activity.
 Examples of R&D might include creating new products, processes, or services, or modifying existing products, services, or processes.

 It’s important to note that R&D doesn’t have to be successful to qualify for R&D tax credits.
 You can also claim for work undertaken on behalf of a client as well as your own projects.